-The main programs of assistance for postgraduate study are:
+Main programs of assistance for postgraduate study

-Australian Postgraduate Awards (APA)
+The Australian Postgraduate Awards (APA) (L, R)

-- V \$14,961 (1995 rate).
-Other allowances may also be paid. - T Up to 2 years for a Masters, 3 years for a PhD degree.
-PhD students may request in certain circumstances up to 6 months extension. - C Applicants must be honours graduates or equivalent or scholars who will graduate in current academic year and proposing to undertake a Masters by Research or PhD.
-Applicants must be Permanent Residents who have lived continuously in Australia for 12 months or Australian citizens.
-Applications to Scholarship Unit by 31 October.
+- \$15,364 pa (1996 rate).
+Other allowances may also be paid - Up to 2 years for a Masters, 3 years for a PhD degree.
+PhD students may apply for up to 6 months extension in certain circumstances

+Applicants must have graduated, or be proposing to graduate in the current academic year, with Honours 1 or equivalent.
+The scholarships are available to undertake a Masters by Research or PhD.
+Students with Permanent Resident status must have lived in Australia continuously for 12 months.
+Applications close in late October.

-Australian Development Co-operation Scholarship (ADCOS)
+The Australian Development Co-operation Scholarship (ADCOS) (I, R, C)

-- V Tuition fees.
-Some students may be eligible for air fares and a stipend. - T Determined by normal course duration - C This award is for international students from selected countries only.
-Information should be obtained from Australian Diplomatic Posts or Australian Education
+- Tuition fees.
+Some students may be eligible for air fares and a stipend - Determined by normal course duration

-Centres in the home country.
+This award is for international students from selected countries only.
+Information should be obtained from Australian Diplomatic Posts or Australian Education Centres in the home country.
 Conditions and entitlements vary depending on the home country.

-Overseas Postgraduate Research Scholarships (OPRS)
+The Overseas Postgraduate Research Scholarships (OPRS) (I, R)

-- V Tultion fees and medical cover only. - T 2 years for a Masters and 3 years for a PhD degree - C Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand.
-Applications to the Scholarship Unit by 30 September
+- Tuition fees and medical cover only - 2 years for a Masters, 3 years for a PhD

+Eligibility is confined to postgraduate research students who are citizens of countries other than Australia or New Zealand.
+Applications close in late September.

-Other General Scholarships:
+Other General Scholarships